ilyasergey/scilla-benchmarks/README.md

 # zilliqa-benchmarks

-This repository is used to benchmark the execution performance (without IO) of Scilla against EVM.
+This repository contains the benchmarking suite for testing the performance of Scilla against EVM.

 ## Installation